msc-acse/system-documentation/SettingUpJupyterhub.md

  - The ICL Directory ID (from the Azure Active Directory/Properties page).
  - The Azure Application ID (from the Azure Active Directory/App Registrations/App page).

-You also need to setup a key from the Azure Active Directory/App Registrations/keys page and to set a reply address of `http://://{your-domain}/hub/oauth_callback` or `https://{your-domain}/hub/oauth_callback`
+You also need to setup a key from the Azure Active Directory/App Registrations/keys page and to set a reply address of `http://://{your-domain}/hub/oauth_callback` or `https://{your-domain}/hub/oauth_callback`, depending on whether you've got ssl set up.

 At this point, you can add the following code block to your `jupyterhub_config.py` file: